Roopasri04/Voice2Sign/README.md

-# VoiceBridge – Assistive Communication App
+# Voice2Sign – Assistive Communication App

  Secured First Prize in Project Expo

 ## Overview
-VoiceBridge is an Android application designed to support communication for deaf and visually impaired users.
+Voice2Sign is an Android application designed to support communication for deaf and visually impaired users.
 It combines voice, text, and sign language features into a single platform to improve accessibility and real-time interaction.

 ## Workflow
 ###  User Authentication